toyokazu-sekiguchi/depoDM/README.md

 # Version history
 * March 24th, 2020
   - DM decay is now supported.
   - IGM evolution (ionization fraction & gas temperature) is computed by integrating modified version of HyRec code.
-Original HyRec is modified so that python 1) interface is enabled
+Original HyRec is modified so that python 1) interface is enabled.
+Due to the application limitation of HyRec, the gas temperature $T_m$ should not be larger than the CMB temperature $T_{\rm CMB}$.
+This limits the rate of injection, e.g. `sigmav<1e-32` and `gamma 1e-25`.
+The issue of callback functionarity is circumvented simply by passing arrays.
 * March 12th, 2020
   - Initial release.

 # To-do (?) list
-- [ ] Cross-check of Pythia calculation.
+- [ ] Integration of energy spectra with larger MC samples from Hiroshima san.
-- [ ] Integration of a recombination code (recfast/HyRec/CosmoRec).
-Probably this needs to be done as postprocess in a separate code, because none of the available recombination codes are python-native, so that callback functionarity will be a primary obstacle.
+- [ ] Extension of recombination calculation into $T_m>T_CMB$.
 - [ ] Integration of Python version of 21cmFast.
 Quickie try failed on my local computer (MacBookPro), probably due to inconsistent setup of gcc.
 (Default gcc, i.e. clang, is mixed with homebrewed one?)